 Student Employees at the Student Farm

-We are hiring for multiple positions in the Market Garden, Eco Garden, Flower Project, and with Fresh Focus!
-Learn more in this news article.
-Applications due April 28, 2021.
+We are hiring for multiple positions in the Market Garden, Eco Garden, Flower Project, Fresh Focus, and SCOPE!

 The Student Farm employs undergraduate and graduate students.
 Most student employees already have significant experience at the Student Farm through volunteer, internship, or course participation or experience at other similar gardens and farms.
 Employment opportunities in the Fresh Focus, Market Garden and Ecological Garden (see below) are open to both undergraduate and graduate students.
 There are also graduate student TA positions for courses that are hosted by the Student Farm, including PLS 193: Garden and Farm-Based Experiential Education Methods and PLS 49: Organic Crop Production Practices.